artur-ciocanu/launch.en/help/extension-dev/edge/flow.md

 1. The `settings` and the `trigger` method are provided to the event library module at startup.
 2. When the event library module determines the event has occurred, the event library module calls `trigger`.
-3. Data collection passes `settings` into the rule’s condition-type library modules where conditions are then evaluated.
+3. Platform passes `settings` into the rule’s condition-type library modules where conditions are then evaluated.
 4. Each condition type returns whether a condition evaluates to true.
 5. If all conditions pass, the rule’s actions are executed.